 Alcohol – Keep all alcoholic products far away from your furry buddy as even accidentally drinking a sip of alcohol can trigger ethanol poisoning in a dog.
 This, in turn, leads to seizures, vomiting, extreme lethargy, difficulty in focusing and severe symptoms like lung failure and heart attack.

 Tea/Coffee – A definite no to offering tea or coffee to your dog.
-These drinks are high in caffeine, which can stimulate your pet’s nervous system and bring on symptoms, like diarrhea, hyperactivity, seizures and an elevated heart rate.
+These drinks are high in caffeine, which can stimulate your pet’s nervous system and bring on symptoms, like diarrhoea, hyperactivity, seizures and an elevated heart rate.